-My favorite genre is action and adventure.
+My favorite genre is action and adventure (paid link).
 I love seeing superheroes save the world, because they bring hope to our world.
-My favorite character is Spider-Man, because he only does good things and is full of positive energy.
+My favorite character is Spider-Man (paid link), because he only does good things and is full of positive energy.

 I also enjoy films in which kids and teens play a significant role.
-I have watched Alexander and the Terrible, Horrible, No Good, Very Bad Day, Captain Fantastic, and the Maze Runner series.
+I have watched Alexander and the Terrible, Horrible, No Good, Very Bad Day (paid link), Captain Fantastic (paid link), and the Maze Runner (paid link) series.

 I find new films from trailers, especially those shown at the movie theater before a feature presentation.
 I pay attention to the trailers, and take a note of trailers that interest me in my smartphone.
 Once the movie is released, I would check the IMDB scores, re-watch the trailer on YouTube, and make a decision on whether to watch it.

 Where did I Watch

 A moviegoer needs to go to watch movies.
 I watched most movies in movie theaters.

 My favorite movie theater is [AMC Loews Foothills 15](AMC Loews Foothills 15).
 They have the only IMAX screen in Tucson, where I watched Gravity (paid link).
 However, I did not go to AMC often, because it is a 40-minute bus ride from NorthPointe, and even further from University Arms.
 The theater where I watched the most movies is Century 20 El Con and XD, because of its convenient location from University Arms.
 I can bike there in 20 minutes, and I can call a SafeRide or ride a bus to get there in less than 10 minutes.